mszegedy/plea/story/ch-7.md

 "Um," said Alexey.
 "Is Tosha okay?"

-"'M fine," replied Tosha.
+"'M fine," replied Tosha, without moving.
 "Just tired."

 "What the hell are the girls arguing about?"